 In the same way, even in the case of a pop-up warning message, users develop habits in the measure they interact with technology.
 Not all of these habits being necessarily good, bypassing pop up messages tend to be among the most common.
 In this situation, basically, you have a 50/50 chance of sending 1.4 mils. people into a panic until a follow up message later revealed it was a mistake.

-As staff facilitates this process in a physical store, your user interface facilitates this process on your website.
-It can be the difference between acquiring and retaining customers and prospects or deterring them from ever returning.
+As staff facilitates this process in a physical store, your user interface facilitates the process on your website.
+It can make the difference between acquiring and retaining customers and prospects or deterring them from ever returning.

-Here lies the importance of user interface and why it is critical to your success online.
-Usability is the foundation of a successful UI, which is key for a positive user experience.
-This last one being critical in defining the relationship customers have with your brand
+Here lies the importance of the user interface and why it is critical to your success online.
+Usability is the foundation of a successful UI, which is key for positive user experience.
+This last one is critical in defining the relationship customers have with your brand.

 One example of good UI design is flight booking websites like Lufthansa’s.
 This website eliminates all information and gives the user the freedom to search what they need.
 Also, it gives the possibility to pair flights with car rental, and hotel booking services, so clients don’t need to go to different platforms, offering the entire service-pack in one place.

 Much like EatWith’s (another example of great UI), the Lufthansa website is created in the company’s vibrant colours so it’s easy to recognize and remember.
 They have their motto “Nonstop you” clearly visible so they create an emotional connection with visitors within seconds.
 It also has a multi-language display feature, making it easy for non-English speaking customers.